The Adventures of the Wandle Pirates

-The Wandle Pirates held up the two boys, relieving Ernest of a toy pistol and a handkerchief, and Arthur of a toy ship and, again, a handkerchief.
+The Wandle Pirates held up the two boys, relieving Ernest of a toy pistol and a handkerchief and Arthur of a toy ship and a handkerchief.
 One may disapprove of but still understand the desire to steal toys.
 But why they wanted the handkerchiefs is anyone’s guess.
 Imagine — if you can bear to — the state of hankies belonging to two young boys!

 Well, Ernest and Arthur reported the theft.
 The local police, led by Inspector Charles Colgan, knew where the responsibility lay.
-Indeed, they were fed up with the antics of the gang, and on the 6th of August the Ross Gazette quoted Colgan as saying that
+Indeed, they were fed up with the antics of the gang, and on 6 August The Ross Gazette quoted Colgan as saying that

 the police received daily complaints of respectable boys being molested by the gang … when they went to play cricket or sail their boats on the Wandle.